This post covers how to make a will, living will, and power of attorney documents. Follow your state’s laws when drawing

 Lastly, in the United States, there are many resources for low income, disabled, or senior citizens to help them create wills, power of attorney documents, and living wills in person.
 Check out this article: 7 Sources Of Free Legal Services For Seniors.
 If you live outside of the United States, do an online search for these services in your area.

 Besides having a regular will, you need to consider a living will as well.
-A living will is a legal document that specifies what medical treatment you do or do not want in the case that you are so ill that you cannot speak for yourself.
+A living will is a legal document that specifies what medical treatment you do or don’t want in case that you’re so ill that you cannot speak for yourself.
 This document only comes into play if you are too ill to speak for yourself and you don’t have a spouse to speak for you.
 It can be created when you make a regular will.
 Currently, Legal Zoom is charging $39 dollars for a living will.

 “Written in user-friendly lay language, Five Wishes was the first advance directive to address personal, emotional, and spiritual issues in addition to meeting medical and legal criteria.
 Because the document is based on what is important to people, it has been widely embraced by families, community groups, faith communities, and medical and legal providers.”

 Their website is very user friendly and has guides to help you think about and discuss end-of-life topics.
 You can access it here: https://fivewishes.org/#

-If you live with severe mental illness, there is also a will that covers how you want to be treated in case of a mental health crisis.
+If you live with severe mental illness, there is also a living will that covers how you want to be treated in case of a mental health crisis.
 It is a Mental Health living will also “called a “psychiatric advance directive” or a “mental health advance directive.””
 The following article discusses these wills in more detail. http://davidsusman.com/2015/10/22/psychiatric-advance-directives-a-living-will-for-mental-health-treatment/

 Power of Attorney Documents